rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 Once the very first node of a section is strictly associated (e.g. `n1`), any of its descendants are implicitly associated with the same section.
-The next node that must be strictly associated is the first node's next sibling (e.g.
+The next node that must be strictly associated therefore is the first node's next sibling (e.g. `n2`).
-`n2`).
 The next node after that is the next sibling of that node.
-Consequently, an algorithm must at least strictly associate all the subsequent siblings of the section's first node.
+Consequently, an algorithm must at first (and at least) strictly associate all the subsequent siblings of the section's first node.

 The next node entered, after the first node's last subsequent sibling was associated, is the next sibling of the first node's parent node (e.g. `n3`).